FC-Vision: Real-Time Visibility-Aware Replanning for Occlusion-Free Aerial Target Structure Scanning in Unknown Environments: Experiments

+Importantly, this benefit does not come from heavier computation: the replanning latency stays low (CL $22$-$27$ ms), meeting real-time requirements.
+Table.\ref{tab:RuntimeBreakdown} further breaks down the runtime of \textbf{FC-Vision} across different stages of the replanning pipeline.
+In contrast, target-aware operations in \textbf{Tar-Aware} increase CL to $75$-$97$ ms and may contribute to a safety bottleneck, in turn underscoring the advances of our efficient framework design.
+Overall, \textbf{FC-Vision} retains the low latency and safety of \textbf{Colli-Free} while achieving stronger target visibility than \textbf{Tar-Aware}.
+More details about this experiment can be found in our video.

 \textbf{Effectiveness of $\Phi$-A*.} To ablate the contribution of our segment search, Table.\ref{tab:AstarResults} and Fig.\ref{fig:AstarVis} compare $\Phi$-A* with conventional A* on two representative cases (corridor and forest) over 20 repeated runs.
-Conventional A* produces shorter connectors but suffers severe visibility degradation (OR $74.78\%$ and $82.62\%$), confirming that collision-free navigation alone does not guarantee clean sensing. $\Phi$-A* enforces occlusion-free sensing along the entire segment, achieving OR $=0$ in both cases at the cost of slightly longer paths, which is expected since visibility constraints restrict feasible passages.
-Moreover, the proposed visibility cache is critical for real-time performance: it reduces the latency of $\Phi$-A* from $3.14$--$3.58$ ms to $1.27$--$1.45$ ms, approaching conventional A* while preserving strict visibility guarantees.
+Conventional A* produces shorter connectors but suffers severe visibility degradation (OR $74.78\%$ and $82.62\%$), confirming that collision-free navigation alone does not guarantee clean sensing. $\Phi$-A* enforces occlusion-free sensing at all accepted connector samples, achieving OR $=0$ in both cases at the cost of slightly longer paths, which is expected since visibility constraints restrict feasible passages.
+Moreover, the proposed visibility cache is critical for real-time performance: it reduces the latency of $\Phi$-A* from $3.14$--$3.58$ ms to $1.27$--$1.45$ ms, approaching conventional A* while preserving the same sample-level clean-sensing checks.